LatitudeFinancialOSS/basis/MIGRATING_TO_NEW_FORM.md

 };
 ```

-The default Validation functions provided by `Component.DEFAULT_PROPS.validate` are incompatible with the new Form.
-Intead the default validation functions are individually exported from within basis.
+The default validation functions provided by `Component.DEFAULT_PROPS.validate` are incompatible with the new Form.
+Instead the default validation functions are individually exported from within basis.

 ```jsx
 import { useBasisForm, Form, Input, validateInput } from "basis";